‘Terminator Rising’ – Military To Control Robots Via ‘Brain Waves’

 Working with technology researchers, the Aussies are using non-invasive headsets and skin patches to read brain signals and control robot dogs via mental telepathy.

-During the testing, the Australian Army reportedly used Microsoft HoloLens 2 headsets and Raspberry Pi-based decoders to capture brain waves and translate them into “explainable instructions” sent telepathically to a Vision 60 Ghost Robot dog.
+During the testing, the Australian Army reportedly used Microsoft HoloLens 2 headsets and Raspberry Pi-based AI decoders to capture brain waves and translate them into “explainable instructions” sent telepathically to a Vision 60 Ghost Robot dog.

 The technology demonstration showed hands-free command of the robotic dog with nearly 94% accuracy.